-Tourists entering Denmark are no longer subject to a minimum stay requirement and will no longer have to show documentation of a valid booking for a minimum of 6 nights on entry (excluding those with a permanent residence in the border region).
+Tourists entering Denmark are no longer subject to a minimum stay requirement and will no longer have to show documentation of a 6-night booking.
 If a tourist wishing to enter shows clear signs of sickness, for example a cough, fever, or similar, they will not be allowed to cross the border.

 Danish citizens are allowed to re-enter the country and visitors from other countries can now enter Denmark again under certain conditions.

 Business travellers with a clear business reason to visit should refer to regulations on the Danish Police website as they are allowed entry on some conditions.

 There may be re-entry requirements on your return and further travel restrictions.
 Please consult your local authorities for up to date information.

 To help limit the spread of the coronavirus in Denmark, there are a few changes to everyday life.

 As with most other countries, people are expected to keep their distance from each other, and masks are required in some circumstances.
 Fines are not charged for violating regulations but you might be given a warning if you do not comply.

 For full information on this and more, visit the Danish Health Authority pages.

 The Danish Government has implemented health measures to keep visitors safe while staying in Denmark.

 The Danish hotel and restaurant association HORESTA has launched a 'Safe to Visit' programme.
 All companies within it must adhere to five points: the safety distance recommended by the authorities, clear information on the handling and behavior of the corona virus, thorough cleaning and disinfection, safety for a high level of hygiene and control of the work processes.
 Further information on the program can be found here at HORESTA (in Danish).